timgthomas/timgthomas.com/source/_posts/2019/11-07-unit-testing-glimmer-components.md

 -----

 I want to extend special thanks to [NullVoxPopuli](https://twitter.com/nullvoxpopuli), [pzuraq](https://www.pzuraq.com), and [bendemboski](https://twitter.com/bendemboski) from the Discord server, for listening to my concerns, patiently explaining me through the Glimmer rendering process, and offering suggestions on how to proceed.

+I also owe Discord user DanDan a debt of gratitude for letting me know of the breaking Glimmer API and his work to resolve it.
+Much appreciated!

 Do you have any other approaches you use for component tests?
 Suggestions for improvement?
 Let me know in the comments below, and happy testing!